'Fragile five' elections add to 2014 risks for emerging markets

 Political risk brokers say there has been an increase in interest in protection for this region.

-"The (Syrian) conflict ... is spilling over into neighboring countries, worsening an already-frail security situation," MIGA said in its report.
+"The (Syrian) conflict ... is spilling over into neighbouring countries, worsening an already-frail security situation," MIGA said in its report.

 Across Africa, a rash of elections in the past year went off smoothly, notably those in Kenya, where the previous vote was marred by post-election violence in 2008.